probcomp/Venturecxx/refman/plugins.rst

 - To load a plugin when using Venture as a Python library, call ``ripl.load_plugin(filename)``.

-- To load a plugin from a Venture inference program, use the ``load_plugin`` action (which see).
+- To load a plugin from a VentureScript inference program, use the ``load_plugin`` action (which see).

 Any of these will load the plugin in the given file, and call its